One of the Longest Paved, Recreational Trail Loops in the Nation

 Snyder & Associates was the lead design firm on this project.
 Our team provided land surveying services including preliminary survey, boundary survey, construction staking, and construction observation.
 Professional trail design services included trail alignment and profile design, and bridge and culvert rehabilitation detailing.
 Wetland and stream delineation along with 404 permitting assistance, a bat habitat survey, and a categorical exclusion for funding purposes were also provided by our environmental services team.

 In conjunction with the design of the project, we provided the order of magnitude of cost opinions for use in funding applications, detailed construction cost opinions for each segment, and obtained the NPDES Permit for the projects on behalf of the county.
 Coordination with the Iowa DOT was required, as the trail crossed State Highways 44 and 169.
 Our team also performed a hydrologic and hydraulic analysis of the box culvert to be replaced between Herndon and Jamaica and coordinated with the Iowa DNR and U.S. Army Corps of Engineers on the submittal of a joint application for the box culvert replacement.

 The first three projects were let through the Iowa DOT, using Iowa DOT specifications.
 We administered local lettings for each of the remaining projects utilizing SUDAS specifications.

 Plans to further strengthen Iowa’s vast trail network through the Let’s Connect Trail project are currently underway with Snyder & Associates serving as the lead trail design firm.
 Once complete, this 9-mile trail segment will link the Raccoon River Valley Trail with the High Trestle Trail between Perry and Woodward.
-Due to funding, the project is being built in phases.
+Due to funding assistance, the project is being built in phases.
 During the summer of 2018, 1.5 miles of the trail was built starting in Perry and working east.
 Phase 2 starting west of Woodward and working west is planned to begin in 2019.